-PHRM2014 Pharmacy Practice and the Interprofessional Team 42.0 Hours Using an integrated approach, this course examines the role of the Pharmacy Technician within the interprofessional team.
-Students will work through case studies to examine medication errors and system failures that resulted in patient or employee harm.
-Students will develop skills in communicating with and gaining a deeper understanding of other professions.
-The Ontario College of Pharmacists (OCP) Learning Portfolio will be further developed and students will complete a self-analysis to define strengths, weaknesses and a learning plan.
-Using relevant legislation and the OCP Code of Ethics, students will examine changes, new trends and ethical decision making in the best interest of the patient.
+PHRM2014 Pharmacy Practice and the Interprofessional Team 42.0 Hours Using an integrated approach, students examine the role of the pharmacy technician within the interprofessional team.
+Students examine case studies for medication errors and system failures that result in patient or employee harm.
+Students develop skills communicating with and gaining a deeper understanding of other professions.
+The Ontario College of Pharmacists (OCP) Learning Portfolio is further developed.
+Using relevant legislation, the Code of Ethics, and the Professional Responsibility Principles, students participate in the ethical decision making process.
+New trends and changes within the pharmacy industry are investigated.